U.S. Commerce Secretary says 5G priority for Trump administration

-WASHINGTON (Reuters) - U.S. Commerce Secretary Wilbur Ross on Tuesday said building a next generation 5G mobile network was a priority for the Trump administration, boosting the argument behind wireless carriers Sprint Corp (S.N) and T-Mobile US Inc’s (TMUS.O) proposed deal.
+WASHINGTON (Reuters) - U.S. Commerce Secretary Wilbur Ross on Tuesday said building a next-generation 5G mobile network was a priority for the Donald Trump administration, boosting the argument behind wireless carriers’ Sprint Corp (S.N) and T-Mobile US Inc (TMUS.O) proposed deal.

 “I think the pitch that Sprint and T-Mobile are making is an interesting one, that their merger would propel Verizon and AT&T into more active pursuit of 5G,” Ross told CNBC.